 While the immediate impact of the COVID-19 pandemic has receded, societal, economic, and emotional turbulence remain a reality, resulting in overall negative emotions in the workplace.
 In 2022, 48% of U.S. employees felt stressed on the job, and over 70% of those surveyed believed their organization did not care about their well-being, according to research by Gallup.

 Companies are taking note of these concerns, seeking to better support their employees via employee-centric initiatives such as proactive rest and schedule flexibility.
-These recovery strategies, which encourage workers to stop and recharge guilt-free, have proven effective in significantly reducing employee burnout while enhancing performance and productivity.
+These recovery strategies, which encourage workers to stop and recharge guilt-free, have significantly reduced employee burnout while enhancing performance and productivity.

-With this focus on healing, businesses are also creating open forums and inviting employees to raise concerns and voice their opinions.
-Such discussions, held without consequence or judgment, provide reliable insight into employee experiences and pinpoint areas where improvement is needed.
+With this focus on healing, some businesses are also creating open forums in which employees are invited to raise concerns and voice their opinions.
+Such discussions, held without consequence or judgment, provide reliable insight into employee experiences and pinpoint opportunities for improvement.

 Further, more managers are being trained in trauma counseling and conflict resolution.
-Not only does this training assist them in navigating difficult conversations with employees, but it helps decrease employee stress for a more enjoyable work environment.
+This training helps them navigate difficult conversations with employees, alleviate employee stress, and create a more enjoyable work environment.

 Restructuring the workforce

 The Great Resignation was an eye-opening experience for a vast number of organizations.
-Paired with economic uncertainty, it has turned the workforce status quo on its head.
-Many organizations are abandoning traditional staffing models to commit to the “new normal” of remote workers and hybrid flexibility.
+Paired with economic uncertainty, the record-high quit rate turned the workforce status quo on its head.
+As a result, many organizations abandoned their traditional staffing models to commit to the “new normal” of remote workers and hybrid flexibility.

-Frontline workers, like those in healthcare and manufacturing, have realized there are different types of work available to them — many with much more flexibility than they are accustomed to.
+Frontline workers, like those in healthcare and manufacturing, soon realized there are different types of work available to them — many with much more flexibility than they were accustomed to.
 They are leveraging these opportunities to have conversations with their employers about job satisfaction, stability, and retention.

-Moreover, with the advancements in collaborative technology, there is a significant rise in part-time and temporary hires — otherwise known as contingent workers.
-This workforce boosts productivity to meet growing market demands while helping companies scale effectively, reduce risks, and manage costs.
+Moreover, advancements in collaborative technology permit a significant rise in part-time and temporary hires — otherwise known as contingent workers.
+This workforce enables businesses to boost productivity, meet growing market demands, scale effectively, reduce risks, and manage costs.

 To encourage contingent workers to join their organizations, businesses are turning to employers of record (EORs) that handle more than just payroll.
-Certain EORs provide complete HR solutions, including but not limited to:
+Indeed, some EORs provide complete HR solutions, including but not limited to: